 Matters impacting our internal control over financial reporting may cause us to be unable to report our financial information on a timely basis and thereby subject us to adverse regulatory consequences, including sanctions by the SEC or violations of applicable NYSE listing rules, which may result in a breach of the covenants under existing or future financing arrangements.
-There also could be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our consolidated financial statements also could suffer if we and our independent registered public accounting firm continue to report material weaknesses in our internal control over financial reporting.
+There also could be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our consolidated financial statements.
+Confidence in the reliability of our consolidated financial statements also could suffer if we and our independent registered public accounting firm continue to report material weaknesses in our internal control over financial reporting.
 This could materially adversely affect us and lead to a decline in the market price of our securities.